lstebner/glakas/docs/architecture.md

 - move_to: moves the player to a specific cell
 - add_item_to_backpack: add something to the backpack
 - drop_item_from_backpack: drops the top item in the backpack
-- swap_item_in_backpack: swaps the topmost item with another item
+- swap_item_from_backpack: swaps the topmost item with another item
 - create_tool: creates a tool, using up wood
 - use_tool: uses the applicable tool on the current cell
 - collect_wood: collects wood in the backpack